 We could go on, but hopefully you get the idea, and it’s not a new one – some three thousand years ago, King David wrote (in Psalm 139) to his Creator, “I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”

 Since among so many other gifts, we have been given the ability to remember, let’s remember on this Thanksgiving to give thanks to our Creator for the truly amazing bodies He has given us.

 Andrew Smith, MD is board-certified in Family Medicine and practices at 1503 East Lamar Alexander Parkway, Maryville.
 Contact him at 982-0835

 Medications can be a costly part of your healthcare.
 We are continually seeking ways to help patients lower that cost or reduce the medications they need to take.
 Trinity Medical Associates offers an in-house dispensary that allows you to fill your prescriptions before you leave the office.
-Maintenance medications like those to treat diabetes and high blood pressure can even be mailed to your house each month.

 We make every effort to reduce the cost of medications often producing a solid savings for patients.
 For instance, we recently saved one patient 30% on the monthly cost of a daily allergy medication and another patient 40% on the monthly cost of a daily anti-depressant medication.
 We can’t make every medication cheaper, some are just down right expensive, but we offer fair and honest pricing with great service.